plemeri/UACANet/README.md

 We propose Uncertainty Augmented Context Attention network (UACANet) for polyp segmentation which consider a uncertain area of the saliency map.
 We construct a modified version of U-Net shape network with additional encoder and decoder and compute a saliency map in each bottom-up stream prediction module and propagate to the next prediction module.
 In each prediction module, previously predicted saliency map is utilized to compute foreground, background and uncertain area map and we aggregate the feature map with three area maps for each representation.
 Then we compute the relation between each representation and each pixel in the feature map.
 We conduct experiments on five popular polyp segmentation benchmarks, Kvasir, CVC-ClinicDB, ETIS, CVC-ColonDB and CVC-300, and achieve state-of-the-art performance.
 Especially, we achieve 76.6% mean Dice on ETIS dataset which is 13.8% improvement compared to the previous state-of-the-art method.

+## News :rocket:

+Our new work on high-resolution salient object detection, [Revisiting Image Pyramid Structure for High Resolution Salient Object Detection](https://github.com/plemeri/InSPyReNet) has been accepted to ACCV2022.
+Come and see the results!

 ## 0. Automatic Installation
   + (21.10.08 added) by simply using `install.sh`, you can download and locate train/test datasets, backbone checkpoints, pretrained checkpoints and pre-computed results, and automatically create conda environment named `uacanet`.
 If you find error using our script, please create environment and prepare datasets manually.